DefangLabs/samples/samples/csharp-dotnet/README.md

 Title: ASP.NET Core & JavaScript Task Manager

-Short Description: A full-stack application using ASP.NET Core for the backend and JavaScript for the frontend, containerized with Docker.
+Short Description: A task manager using ASP.NET Core for the backend and JavaScript for the frontend, containerized with Docker.

 Tags: aspnetcore & javascript & Docker